ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 end
 {% endhighlight %}

-> __Important__: you must not directly or indirectly run code that may call the `store`, `put_store`, `post_store`, `delete` and `remove`  Flex API methods from inside your transform block, or your app will enter in an infinite loop.
-Your block must return documents understood by the `Flex.build_bulk_string` method {% see 2.6#flexbuild_bulk_string Flex.build_bulk_string %}.
+> __Important__: you must not directly or indirectly run code that may call the `store`, `put_store`, `post_store`, `delete` and `remove`  Flex API methods from inside your transform block, or your reindexing will enter in an infinite loop.
+Your block must not directly store or delete anything, it must only return the (eventually modified) action/documents that the live-reindexing method will index/delete.

-If you pass no block, the reindex method will use a default proc, different for different type of reindexing: see the details about each default in the specific method session.
+If you pass no block, the reindex methods will use a default proc: see the details about each default in the specific method session.

 ## Reindex Methods

-There are 3 different reindexing methods, useful in different contexts but working quite similarly.
+There are 3 different reindexing methods, useful in different contexts but working quite similarly: `reindex_models`, `reindex_active_models` and `reindex_indices`.
 You can use only one of the 3 methods and only one time in one live-reindex session, then you have to swap the code and deploy.
 If you need to use more than one method, you must do it in different deploys.

 > If you try to use more than one of the reindexing method in the same session, the execution of the second method will raise a `MultipleReindexError` error.
 In that case the first reindexing execution took place regularly (and the error will tell you the new index/indices that have been swapped successfully), but the other reindexing(s) have been aborted so you have still the old index/indices in place.
 If the code-changes that you were about to deploy rely on the successive reindexings that have been aborted, your app may fail, so you should complete the other reindexing in single successive deploys ASAP.
 >